About Us

 The impact of providing context for effective strategy by K12 education continues to be felt nationwide as Learning Counsel produces live and virtual events for school and district leaders.

-In 2022, Learning Counsel added our Innovation Services division, the Hyrid Logistics Project, and two more pro networks to directly aid schools and districts with expertise.
+In 2022, Learning Counsel added our Innovation Services division, the Omni-AI Alliance, and Knowstory to directly aid schools and districts with expertise.

 IMPACT

-The Learning Counsel is a research institute and news media hub with 310,000 readers that provides context for educators from ongoing analysis of trends and a deep understanding of new dynamics in technology, systems, and school administration.
-Our mission-based organization was the first to develop a thesis of education’s future based on tech and cultural evolution — and start helping schools advance systematically with live field events and the direct work of the Learning Counsel Innovation Services division.
+The Learning Counsel is a research institute and news media hub that provides context for educators from ongoing analysis of trends and a deep understanding of new dynamics in technology, systems, and school administration.
+Our mission-based organization was the first to develop a thesis of education’s future based on tech and cultural evolution.
+Learning Counsel produces 22 or more field meetings with educators, periodic special reports, whitepapers, podcasts, internet seminars, and provides consultative innovation services to schools.
+Learning Counsel also owns the Knowstory platform which offers Time AI for schools, a featured edtech marketplace with open access posting by all edtech companies, and other features.

 Innovation Services is a division of the Learning Counsel dedicated to helping schools advance systematically and manage change through a range of partnerships, including live events, consulting, and unique multi-year engagements with a professional diversity approach.